 By Ashley Bergman

 Finally, remember your emotions and feelings are valid.
-Grieving is a difficult experience.
-These experiences are different and unique for each individual.
-Please do not hesitate to seek counseling or advice from a professional in order to ensure freedom of expression, coping and healing.
+Grieving is a difficult experience; these experiences are different and unique for each individual.
+Please do not hesitate to seek counseling or advice from a professional in order ensure freedom of expression, coping and healing.

 Graduate Student Therapist

 Disclaimer: Topics and subjects that pertain to any individual(s) is coincidental.The content of this article does not constitute mental health assessment, diagnosis, treatment or support.
 Please consult a mental health practitioner if you would like to seek counseling.